 The Value Stream Impedance (VSI) Scorecard is a qualitative method of determining if a change to your system will be an improvement or not.It is used to predict whether a speculated “to be” state will be an improvement over the current “as is” state.
+It does this being guided by whether or not the change will improve value realization.
 Essentially it looks to see if the resistance to flow will increase or decrease.
 The VSI Scorecard should be used as a heuristic as change in complex systems is not predictable although it can follow patterns.

 When learning how to drive a car, one of the first things you must learn is “how well are you keeping the car where it should be.”
 An aspect of product/IT development is that you need an understanding of the resistance you are facing – that is, are you one the road.
 By lowering this resistance you will get more from your efforts.
 This is the purpose of the value stream impedance scorecard.